Cancer Treatment Revolution - SDR42E1 Gene Discovery

 An Important Gene in Vitamin D Metabolism – SDR42E1

-The SDR42E1 gene is a part of the SDR (Short-Chain Dehydrogenase/Reductase) superfamily.
-Recent Research has highlighted the SDR42E1 gene as a key regulator of vitamin D activation and absorption.
-Scientists have stated that the SDR42E1 gene is vital for absorbing vitamin D in the intestines as well as converting it into ‘Calcitriol.’
-Calcitriol is the active hormonal form of Vitamin D, and is critical for immune function, cellular health, and bone strength.
+The SDR42E1 gene belongs to the SDR (Short-Chain Dehydrogenase/Reductase) superfamily.
+Recent research highlights SDR42E1 as a key regulator of vitamin D activation and absorption.
+Scientists emphasize that SDR42E1 enables vitamin D absorption in the intestines and converts it into Calcitriol, the active hormonal form of Vitamin D. Calcitriol supports immune function, cellular health, and bone strength.

 Molecular Docking and Evolutionary Insights